 I’m sure like most of you I enjoy my garden and producing cushions for others to make the most of theirs is something I and my team love to do.

-That being said, over our 32 years of creating bespoke outdoor cushions we have come across many issues with customers’ designs and specifications that have proven to be quite a challenge!
+That being said, in over 35 years of creating bespoke outdoor cushions we have come across many issues with customers’ designs and specifications that have proven to be quite a challenge!
 Whether regards to seat designs, colours and patterns, or simply desire vs what can actually be produced.
 So, I am going to detail below a few of the issues that we have come across and design aspects of outdoor cushions that might be worth thinking about, whatever stage of planning you are at.

 One of the major, often overlooked issues we find is that when seating design plans are initially made, it is not always considered what the height of the finished area will be once a cushion is added.
 This will obviously have a bearing on the build height of the base.
 Often Landscape Designers have a vision that they can convey to you, but more often than not, this won’t include cushions for comfort.

 However, we have come across many customers who fortunately have avoided the problem of ‘Dangling feet’ by taking the cushion depth into account before the seat base height is decided upon.
 You may well like the look of a nice plump 15cm deep cushion, but if your base is already built for you to comfortably sit on un-cushioned, then by adding an additional 15cm this would mean a very uncomfortable seat for those of us who are vertically challenged!

 Our ‘Rain and Shine’ foam is more than supportive enough even as shallow as 5cm, so don’t be afraid if you already have a seat built and can reasonably only accommodate 5cm, that will still be fine.

 Back Cushion Designs